ayush-edu-sphere/ayushproject1/README.md

-# ayushproject1
+# Ayush Project 1
-this project is created by Ayush
+this project is created by Ayush.